sodinger/xue-word/README.md

 # xue-word
-This is my firsr repository.20160426
+This is my first repository.20160426